mikecafarella/KNP/docs/install.md

 ## UKCN server configuration

-4. To run a UKCN server locally, create a `personal.yaml` file in the repo root directory with the following contents, setting the address and port to your liking:
+4. To run a UKCN server locally, edit the `personal.yaml` file in the repo root directory, setting the address and port to your liking:

         server:
           SERVER_ADDRESS: 'http://127.0.0.1'